tsackton/taelgarverse/docs/things/ships/vindristjarna.md

 [Amil](<../../people/dunmari/amil.md>) (he/him).
 A joyful and upbeat Dunmari monk of the Order of the Awakened Soul, who trained with Pava and Avaras in the [Garamjala Desert](<../../gazetteer/greater-dunmar/garamjala-plateau/garamjala-desert.md>) before leaving to help record the stories of the ordinary people of the world.
 Helps Kenzo with the Wall of Stories (Trophy room).

-[Kethra Silverspark](<../../people/dwarves/kethra.md>) (unknown).
+[Kethra Silverspark](<../../people/dwarves/kethra.md>).
 A dwarven smith and adventurer, drawn in by stories of Riswynn's fame, who never really fit in Tharn Todor after being freed from Morkalan.

 [Nuzkar](<../../people/orcs/nuzkar.md>) and [Aygul](<../../people/orcs/aygul.md>), orcs and twin sisters.

-(not yet introduced)
 [Égnir](<../../people/elves/egnir.md>) (he/him, AY-nyeer).
 A quiet and meditative young elven man, a gardener and a musician, seeking to experience the world in his own quiet way.
 Helps Kenzo and Delwath with the courtyard, gardens, and greenhouses.

-[Jotha](<../../people/deno-qai/jotha.md>) (she/her, yo-TAG).
+[Jotha](<../../people/deno-qai/jotha.md>) (she/her, yo-TAH).
 A Deno'qai warrior and Godcaller lost to the shadow realms, and now presumably wandering Taelgar somewhere.

-UNNAMED (unknown).
-Mapmaker

-UNNAMED (unknown).
-A halfling storyteller.

-[Kecha](<../../people/kenku/kecha.md>) (unknown).
-A kenku scout.
 ## Magic

-In addition to the phasing stone, Vindristjarna is equipped with the following magic.
+In addition to the [Phasing Stone](<../magic-items/phasing-stones.md>), Vindristjarna is equipped with the following magic.
 ### Pitcher of Purity
 A silver water pitcher, kept in the kitchens.
 Any non-magical liquid poured into the pitcher is purified, removing any poison or disease and turning the liquid into pure drinking water.
 [Recovered from the Edge of Echoes](<../../campaigns/dunmari-frontier/session-notes/session-86-dufr.md>).
 Drankorian make.
 ### Cleansing Stone